nash90/pd-shop/README.md

 # Next.js App Plugin

-This Next.js app plugin provides a convenient way to integrate both frontend and backend functionality into your Next.js application.
+This Next.js app plugin provides a convenient way to add a ready-made shopping page to your app and integrate both frontend and backend shop functionality into your Next.js application.
 To use this plugin, follow the instructions below.

 ## Adding Backend Routes